GET ORDAINED

 A wedding officiant is the person who conducts your ceremony and signs the marriage license, making things legal.

-A friend or relative can perform your wedding ceremony if they’ve been ordained and are at least 21 years old.
+A friend or relative can perform your wedding ceremony in Minnesota if they register as an officiant are at least 21 years old.

-If you want to hire a professional, the state has many qualified independent officiants to choose from.
+If you want to hire a professional officiant, the state has many qualified independent officiants to choose from.
 The following people are authorized to solemnize marriage in Minnesota:

 (Find more Minnesota marriage laws here.)